 Financial support (graduate assistantships) is offered in the Biomedical Engineering Graduate Program through research and teaching assistantships.
 Research assistantships are provided directly from the Biomedical Engineering faculty.
 Applicants should correspond directly with the faculty members that best match their research interests to learn about research assistantship opportunities.
-Teaching assistantships are only awarded to current graduate students with the necessary background for the course.
+Teaching assistantships when available are awarded to graduate students with the necessary background for the course.
 There is no financial aid form used by the Biomedical Engineering Graduate Program.